filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 ## Why the FVM is useful

+### Makes data usable

+Filecoin provides verifiable data storage.
+But what's the point of storing data, unless you can use it?
+The beauty of blockchain technology is that it stores data in a tamper-resistant way.
+So we have reliability covered.
+Now, with the FVM and its access to storage and computation under the same roof, stored data is also usable.

+### Provides opportunity for developers

 There has been a huge demand from the developer community for Filecoin compatibility with [Ethereum](https://ethereum.org/en/what-is-ethereum/) and [Solidity](https://en.wikipedia.org/wiki/Solidity) out of the box.
-With the FVM, developers can access the massive corpus of audited and battle-tested smart contracts written in Solidity for the Ethereum Virtual Machine (EVM).
+With the FVM, developers can access the massive corpus of audited and battle-tested smart contracts written in Solidity for the Ethereum Virtual Machine (EVM) to create new features that use data.

-The FVM also supports other foreign runtimes and virtual machines, anything that compiles to [WebAssembly (WASM)](https://developer.mozilla.org/en-US/docs/WebAssembly).
-WASM provides the flexibility we need to meet various needs because it was built for modern web browsers and supports multiple languages, including Rust and Go.
+But we're not limited to Ethereum.
+We meet a variety of other needs as well by supporting foreign runtimes and virtual machines that compile to [WebAssembly (WASM)](https://developer.mozilla.org/en-US/docs/WebAssembly), a low-level programming language built for modern web browsers.
+WASM supports multiple languages, including Rust and Go, which are very popular among blockchain developers.

-Developers can adapt to the FVM in other contexts, such as the [Interplanetary File System (IPFS)](https://docs.ipfs.io/) and [Interplanetary Linked Data (IPLD)](https://ipld.io/docs/), because the FVM is not tightly-coupled to Filecoin.
+Because the FVM is not tightly-coupled to Filecoin, developers with experience on the [Interplanetary File System (IPFS)](https://docs.ipfs.io/) and [Interplanetary Linked Data (IPLD)](https://ipld.io/docs/) can easily adapt to the FVM on Filecoin and vice versa.
+As you'll see when we get to explaining use cases, IPLD plays a very important role in the opportunities that the FVM creates for data.

 ## Vision and goals

+### Proximity to data for computation

+Our primary goal with the FVM is to expand the possibilities for working with data.
+Blockchain experts have noticed that the ability to explore large datasets on a blockchain is an unsolved pain-point.
+As recently as March 15, 2022, Vibhuthi Viswanathan, content curator at SpringPeople, says

+> Relatively small volumes of data can be stored in blocks > which might prove hindersome as large volumes of data
+> are collected per second for big data & data analysis
+> tasks.

+All of that changes with the Filecoin Virtual Machine.

+### Building on our strengths

+To support computation on IPLD inputs, we're making it a core priority to build libraries and primitives to interact with IPLD data.

+### Avoiding known risks

 To mitigate the [well-known risks of compiling Solidity](https://101blockchains.com/solidity-issues/) used by the EVM, we're not working directly in Solidity.
 Instead, we're building the reference SDK in Rust, which produces very succinct WebAssembly (WASM) code that keeps runtime costs down.

-To support computation on IPLD inputs, we're making it a core priority to build libraries and primitives to interact with IPLD data.

 Smart contracts use virtual entities, called _Actors_, to perform transactions.
 Actors are assigned various capabilities, carry a FIL currency balance, and can interact with other actors.
 Because user-defined actors will exponentially increase demand for space on the blockchain, we're looking into solutions that support speedier processing, such as: